Muen

 $ make

-If all goes well an unikernel image called https.muen should be present in the current directory.
+If all goes well an unikernel image called https.muen should be present in the dist directory.
+Copy this to your host and exit the container:

 The unikernel serves the website via https on port 4433.
-Since we are using QEMU’s host forwarding to expose networking of the emulated system to the host, we must forward this port by setting the QEMU_NETDEV_EXTRA_OPTS environment variable:
+Since we are using QEMU’s host forwarding to expose networking of the emulated system, we must forward this port by setting the QEMU_NETDEV_EXTRA_OPTS environment variable:

 $ export QEMU_NETDEV_EXTRA_OPTS="hostfwd=tcp::4433-192.168.254.10:4433"

-Make sure to use the same IP address that you specified in the mirage configure step.
+Make sure to use the same IP address that you specified in the mirage configure step if you customized the unikernel.

 Finally, you can point your browser to https://localhost:4433/ and after accepting the certificate warnings you should see the static website served by MirageOS.
 Congratulations, you have just successfully served yourself a website via a MirageOS unikernel running on Muen!